 On April 24, an eight-story building in Bangladesh known as Rana Plaza collapsed, killing an estimated 1,129 people, many of them low-wage garment workers who made goods for foreign companies.
 In the aftermath, Western retailers were widely criticized for failing to address hazardous conditions in the factories where their goods are manufactured.
-Bangladesh is a
+Bangladesh is a … Read Bring reluctant parties to the table

 You have reached a subscribers-only page for accessing the archive of Negotiation Briefings.
 A username and password are required.
 Not yet a subscriber?
 Wait till you see all that you’ve been missing.
 Why not start your subscription to Negotiation Briefings right now!